cliffom/sst-bff-demo/README.md

 individually, here we are demonstrating using the RESTful API stack as a datasource for the Apollo Server.

+The routes exposed by the API Stack are protected with a Cognito Pool (created within the stack) and require a valid JWT token.
+The GraphQL route is open to the public but passes the authorization header to the API endpoints.

 To demonstrate connection to a DynamoDB table from the RESTful services, a DynamoDB table is created and accessible by the API stack.